leoadec/leoadec.github.io/_collections/_papers/introduction-to-quantum-measurements.md

     citation: 7
 ---
-This issue-long paper presents a history of the measurement problem in quantum mechanics, and of the attempts to solve it across history.
+This issue-long paper presents a history of the measurement problem in quantum mechanics, and how the attempts to solve it resulted in different interepretations of quantum mechanics.